 - Hormones that play a part in the use of fats, carbohydrates and protein

 Adrenal gland tumor can be malignant (cancer) or benign (not cancer).
 Even benign adrenal gland tumor can be dangerous or cause uncomfortable symptoms.
+There are several different types of adrenal gland tumors and related conditions.

-Adrenocortical cancer, which originates in the cortex of the adrenal gland.
+This type of malignant tumor originates in the cortex of the adrenal gland.
 It is a rare cancer, affecting only about 300 to 500 people each year in the United States.
 There are two main types of adrenocortical cancer:

 Functioning tumors are the most common type and account for about 70% of adrenal cancers.
 These tumors make hormones, such as cortisol, androgens or aldosterone.